Our Offbeat Easter Parade

 Leading up to Easter Sunday, St. Augustine’s Royal Family Trio continues to preside over several heritage celebrations throughout the city, including the Royal Family Transfer of Office, the Royal Knighting Ceremony, and the Easter Promenade on Easter Sunday.

 The Easter Parade Today

-The Easter Parade begins at 3:00 p.m. on Sunday, April 16, 2017, stepping off just north of the Mission of Nombre de Dios (27 Ocean Ave.
-St. Augustine, FL 32084) and heading south along San Marco Avenue and Avenida Menendez to the Plaza de la Constitución.
+The Easter Parade continues to grow in popularity and in scope.
+The 2022 parade is the 62nd annual, stepping off at 9:00 a.m. on Saturday, April 16 2022, the parade begins just north of the Mission of Nombre de Dios (27 Ocean Ave.
+St. Augustine, FL 32084) and heads south along San Marco Avenue and Avenida Menendez to the Plaza de la Constitución.

 Click here for information on all the events happening around Easter in St. Augustine.

 Be the first to comment on Our Offbeat Easter Parade!